Skip to main content

 643e US10BE Dark oxidized bronze, equivalent Living-finish look without solid bronze

 626 and 630 cover the majority of commercial orders.
-626 (satin chrome) is the default interior finish for locksets and trim.
-630 (satin stainless) is the default for exit devices, continuous hinges, and anything exterior or coastal because stainless resists corrosion better than plated chrome — for example a BEST 45H Grade 1 office mortise lock in 630 satin stainless carries the finish in the base metal rather than a plating.
+626 (satin chrome) is the default interior finish for locksets and trim, while 630 (satin stainless steel) is the default for exit devices, hinges, and anything exterior or coastal, because stainless resists corrosion far better than plated chrome.
+For example, a BEST 45H Grade 1 office mortise lock in 630 satin stainless carries the finish in the base metal rather than in a plating.

 How the base-material digit works in BHMA codes

-A156.18 codes encode the base metal in the way the finish is applied.
-Two finishes can look identical but wear differently because one is plated brass and the other is solid stainless.
-The practical rule:
+A156.18 codes encode the base metal in the way the finish is applied, which is why two finishes can look identical but wear very differently.
+One may be plated brass and the other solid stainless.
+The practical rules:

 • 626 is satin chrome plated over brass or bronze.
-Good interior durability, lower corrosion resistance outdoors.
+It offers good interior durability but lower corrosion resistance outdoors.

-• 630 is satin stainless steel (the finish is the base metal).
-Best corrosion resistance; the right call for exterior, pool, coastal, and food-service environments.
+• 630 is satin stainless steel, where the finish is the base metal.
+It has the best corrosion resistance and is the right call for exterior, pool, coastal, and food-service environments.

 • 628 is clear-anodized aluminum, standard on aluminum storefront hardware and many door closers.

-• 689 / 690 / 695 are painted/powder-coated finishes used mostly on door closers, where a sprayed finish over the cast body is normal and cost-effective.
+• 689, 690, and 695 are painted or powder-coated finishes used mostly on door closers, where a sprayed finish over the cast body is normal and cost-effective.

 Matching finishes across mixed-brand openings